The Office of Registrar is responsible for coordinating the Veteran Benefits Program:

 For those who served on active duty after 9/10/2001, the following chart applies:

 NYIT is a part of the Yellow Ribbon GI Education Enhancement program.
 Yellow Ribbon enhances your educational benefits by covering tuition and fees at higher-cost institutions.
-NYIT will pay up to $5,000 per year to help you meet any costs that exceed those covered by the Post-9/11 GI Bill.
-The U.S. Department of Veterans Affairs will match this amount.
+As of August 1, 2015 to July 31, 2016 the VA will pay $21,084.89 for 100% eligible veterans collecting the Post 9/11 GI Bill.

 For more information please contact your school's VA coordinator or visit www.nyit.edu/veteran for more information.